Milton Keynes Hoard: 1849 find on Whaddon Chase and the Little Horwood Hoard

 In 1849, while ploughing land near Whaddon, farm workers discovered a hoard of Iron Age gold staters.
 The amount found, depending on reports, varies between 450 to 800 and 2,000, but the lack of precision in quantifying the hoard was because "[t]he discovery attracted many persons to the spot, some of whom contrived to get possession of nearly 100 specimens...
 About 320 reached the hands of [landowner] Mr Lowndes".
 It was also poorly recorded in the first instance.

-In December 2006, in Little Horwood, three metal detectorists found 73 staters, dated from 60–50 BC, of the type that had come to be known as the Whaddon Chase type.
+In December 2006, in Little Horwood, three metal detectorists found 73 staters, dated from 60 to 50 BC, of the type that had come to be known as the Whaddon Chase type.
 Ian Leins, from the British Museum Department of Coins and Medals, stated in the 2005–06 Treasure Annual Report that the proximity to the Whaddon Chase find spot and the type found made it "likely" that this find "represent[s] part of the original hoard that remained undiscovered in 1849."
 The 2006 staters were valued at a total of £25,000 and are now in Buckinghamshire County Museum.

 The 2006 staters were discovered by Andrew and Edward Clarkson, and Gordon Heritage – coincidentally one of the discoverers of the Monkston Bronze Age gold hoard.
 In October 2007, the three men found a further two staters in the same area, also deemed to be part of the original 1849 hoard.

 The Whaddon Chase hoard remains the largest of its kind, with only the discovery of the Wickham Market Hoard in 2008 – where 840 gold staters were uncovered in Suffolk – coming close thereafter.